 Eighth graders are eligible for membership in NJHS and Tenth, 11th, and 12th graders are eligible for membership in NHS.
 For the scholarship criterion, a student must have a cumulative GPA of 3.0 or better on a 4.0 scale.
 Those students who meet this criterion are invited to complete a Student Activity Form that provides the Faculty Council with information regarding the candidate's leadership and service.
-A history of leadership experiences and participation in school or community service is also required.
-The minimum service requirement is 10 hours of documented community service verified by a supervisor's signature.
+A history of leadership experiences is required.
+With the exception of the 2020-2021 and 2021-2022 School Years, participation in school or community service is also required with a minimum service requirement of 10 hours of documented community service verified by a supervisor's signature.

 To evaluate a candidate's character, the Faculty Council uses two forms of input.
 First, school disciplinary records are reviewed.
-Second, members of the faculty may be solicited for input regarding their professional reflections on a candidate's service activities, character, citizenship and leadership.
+Second, members of the faculty may be solicited for input regarding their professional reflections on a candidate's service activities, character, citizenship, and leadership.
 These forms and the Student Activity Information Forms are carefully reviewed by the Faculty Council to determine membership.
 A majority vote of the Council is necessary for selection.
 Candidates are notified regarding selection or non-selection according to a predetermined schedule.

 Following notification, a formal induction ceremony is held to recognize all the newly selected members.
 Once inducted, new members are required to maintain the same level of performance (or better) in all criteria that led to their selection.
-This obligation includes regular attendance at chapter meetings held during the school year, and participation in the chapter service projects.
+This obligation includes regular attendance at monthly chapter meetings held virtually during the school year, and participation in the chapter service projects.